- Accidentally leak urine when you exercise, play sport, laugh, cough or sneeze?

 - Constantly need to go to the toilet?

-- Find it difficult to empty your bladder or bowel?
+- Find it difficult to empty your bladder or bowel fully?

 - Accidentally lose control of your bowel – or accidentally pass wind?

-- Have a prolapse (e.g. a bulge or feeling of heaviness, discomfort, pulling, dragging, dropping in the vagina)?
+- Experience prolapse symptoms including a bulge or feeling of heaviness, discomfort, pulling, dragging or dropping in the vagina?

-- Suffer from pelvic pain or experience pain during or after intercourse?
+- Suffer from pelvic, deep buttock or groin pain or experience pain during or after intercourse?